otrv4/otrv4/otrv4.md

 To begin a new ratchet, create and store a pair of DH Ratchet key (privDHRr, pubDHRr) and use ECDH to compute a shared secret from (privDHRr) and (pubDHRr).
-This shared secret and the current root key (Ri-1) are used as input to a HKDF to derive new root key (Ri) and chain key (Ci).
+This shared secret and the current root key (Ri-1) are used as input to a KDF to derive new root key (Ri) and chain key (Ci).

 ```